 Planning & Assessment

-Below is an outline of the 'big questions' that we will be using as a stimulus for our learning across a range of subjects in Year 5.
-We have created these questions as they enable us to cover the statutory guidance of The National Curriculum, whilst working as a hook to engage the learning of our class.
+This year we will continue to use 'big questions' as a stimulus for our learning across a range of subjects in Year 5.
+We have created a range of questions that enable us to cover the statutory guidance of The National Curriculum, whilst working as a hook to engage the learning of our class.
 In addition to these questions, pupils are also given the opportunity at the beginning of each term to put forward sub-questions to the class, considering what they would like to learn more about and why.
-These questions are additionally used to inform our class planning, promoting a positive learning community where pupils feel that their questions are valued and explored.
+These big questions are used to inform our class planning, promoting a positive learning community where pupils feel that their questions are valued and explored.
+This means that these questions are subject to change, in active response to the learning of the children.
+Planning webs will be uploaded to this page prior to teaching.

 Our lessons are informed by a learning intention that is communicated and discussed with the children within every subject.
 Pupils are encouraged to reflect upon their understanding of every learning intention, self-assessing their work using the traffic light method.
 Children are assessed informally against each learning intention, allowing the teacher to know which areas pupils require support or extension with.